CMS-HGCAL/docs/HitCalibration/hitCalibration.md

    thicknesses (3 constants)

-1. Equalization of the signal scale to account for the differing absorber thicknesses in the 40 layers of the EE and FH (40 constants)
+1. Equalization of the signal scale to account for the differing absorber thicknesses in the 52 layers of HGCAL (52 constants)

 1. Setting the overall scale such that when the signals in a shower are added, their sum is a good estimate of the energy of the incoming particle which